 You may want to say that you’re still a full-time pastor and a full-time employee, but ultimately that will kill you.
 If you put in full-time work hours and add full-time pastoring, you will probably hurt yourself.
 You’ll need to set some boundaries while still being flexible to do what the Lord is doing.

 There are a ton of opportunities to add things to your plate, to start new ministries, to invest in more relationships, and to do more “stuff”.
 Yet, there must be balance.
 You’ve got to make time for soul care, family, hobbies, rest, and solitude with Jesus.
 Overworking will leave you burnt out.
-Healthy balance will allow you to be in this for the long haul.
+A healthy balance will allow you to be in this for the long haul.

 If you want to hear more about how Vineyard Pastors have life balance, you can check out this post on Achieving Work-Life Balance as a Church Planter.